rickKase/Eisen-submission/README.md

 to start the application, run `./devops/start.bat` to stop the application, run `./devops/stop.bat`

 Sadly not.
-Because Bill Gates made nothing elegant.
+Because Windows isn't my forte.
-If you use Windows (I'm sorry for your loss) then inform me and I will troubleshoot any launch mishaps with you.
+If you use Windows, then let me know and I will troubleshoot any launch mishaps with you.